 In 2014, there will be an estimated 1,665,540 new cancer cases diagnosed and 585,720 cancer deaths in the US.
-Cancer remains the second most common cause of death in the US, accounting for nearly 1 of every 4 deaths.
+Smoking, obesity, alcohol, radiation, and diet are the top causes of cancer. (source) Cancer remains the second most common cause of death in the US, accounting for nearly 1 of every 4 deaths.
 (SOURCE).
 But even if you have a strong genetic predisposition for cancer, it’s possible to overwrite your genetic code with your diet and lifestyle choices.
 This is known as epigenetics.
 It’s actually possible to change the way your genes express themselves!
 The body has an amazing ability to heal if given the proper raw materials.

 Our body is always fighting abnormal cells.
 Due to a process called apoptosis, or programmed cell death, cells “commit suicide” by activating an intracellular death program if they are not needed or if they are abnormal or mutated in some way.
 Cancer cells arise from the body’s normal tissues but are abnormal in some way and don’t commit suicide as they should.
 They contain mutations or damaged DNA that can be a result of environmental factors like carcinogens (or genetics).
 Then it’s cell division gone wild, which forms into a tumor that invades surrounding tissue and spreads.

 Can cancer be prevented?
 Yes.
 A new study claims that between 70 and 90 percent of cancer cases are linked to avoidable lifestyle choices vs “bad luck,” the original belief.
-Reducing your exposure to carcinogens that contribute to cellular damage and feeding your body the nutrients it needs to fight off abnormal cells can reduce your risk.
+Reducing your exposure to carcinogens that contribute to cellular damage, reducing inflammation that is a major cause of virtually every disease, and feeding your body the nutrients it needs to fight off abnormal cells can slash your risk.

 Further, cancer is a sign that the immune system is already compromised.
 If your immune system is working well, apoptosis occurs as it should and destroys abnormal cells before they become tumors.
 So the root of cancer prevention lies in supporting immune and gut health, because the majority (80 percent) of the immune system is in the gut.